crawley/qcif-extract/README.md

     - clone the source tree for "mysql/mysql-connector-python" from github.
     - cd to the git tree
     - run "python setup install" to install into your venv.

+  - To get the usage extraction to work properly, you need to force the Nova client library to use version 2.40 or later.
+One way to get this to work is to add "OS_COMPUTE_API_VERSION=2.40" to the environment.

 ## Installation from source: